kakkoyun/the-zen-of-prometheus/site/content/index.md

 Histograms are powerful.

 Creating a correct bucket layout for your histograms is an art.
-To ensure usefullness of your observations and correctness of your alerts, you have come up with a meaningful bucket layout.
+To ensure usefulness of your observations and correctness of your alerts, you have come up with a meaningful bucket layout.
 And keep in mind that they are [cumulative](https://www.robustperception.io/why-are-prometheus-histograms-cumulative).
 This is also somewhat conflicting with [Instrument first, ask questions later](#instrument-first-ask-questions-later) because you need to have idea about your latencies before you even measure.
 To circumvent this issue you can take and iterative approach or use an event system to obtain your latency distribution.

 And as always, let your [SLO](https://www.youtube.com/watch?v=X99X-VDzxnw)s guide your bucket layout, create boundaries to match your SLO.